Jerrrr/SwiftyStarRatingView/README.md

 ## License

-SwiftyStarRatingView is released under the [MIT license](LICENSE).
+SwiftyStarRatingView is released under the [GNU GENERAL PUBLIC LICENSE](LICENSE).
 See LICENSE for details.